Jitpomi/ferrisup/ferrisup/README.md

 cargo test --test file_name
 ```

-The `--no-interactive` flag is especially useful for automated testing and CI/CD pipelines, allowing for the creation of projects without requiring user input.
+For automated testing and CI/CD pipelines, the `transform` command supports a `--test-mode` flag (or the `FERRISUP_TEST_MODE` environment variable) that allows for non-interactive execution of workspace transformations.

 ## Contributing